-Goat’s milk soap is famous for being mild on the skin and great for people with a sensitivity to chemicals or even regular soap.
-I make it on a regular basis and it does not take much more effort than regular cold process soap, so why not give it a go.
+Goat’s milk soap is famous for being mild on the skin and great for people sensitive to chemicals or even other soaps.
+I make it regularly, and it does not take much more effort than water-based cold-process soap, so why not give it a go?

 - Goat’s milk (pasteurized and frozen) 280 grams

 - Cold Pressed Australian Olive oil 400 grams

 - Rose Geranium Essential oil, 10 ml

 - Frankincense essential oil 5 ml

 - Starlight Green Mica, one tablespoon

 Safety: When added to any liquid, caustic soda becomes a strong alkaline solution and will burn when it comes in contact with your skin.
 You must be careful not to spill or splash any on you during the soap-making process.
 If you get any on your skin, immediately rinse it in cold running water.
 Always wear your safety glasses, goggles, and rubber gloves before handling caustic soda.
 Always add the caustic soda to the liquid and not the liquid to the caustic soda.
 Even after you have mixed the caustic soda solution with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured, and the soap mixture is still very alkaline and can still burn you.

 - Milk that is used in soap-making must be treated first to prepare it for the soap-making process.
 You do this by ensuring that your milk is pasteurized.
 This is easy if you purchase your milk from the grocery store, as this milk will already be pasteurized.

 - The second thing you need to do to the milk is to freeze it.
 I pre-measure my milk into 280 grams batches and freeze it overnight, taking it out of the freezer in the morning and letting it start to thaw out before my soap-making.
 I want this milk to be cold and even partially frozen, like a slushy, when I add the caustic soda.